peteroupc/MailLib/docs/PeterO.Mail.Message.md

 An array containing eight elements.
 Returns null if the Date header doesn't exist, if the Date field is syntactically or semantically invalid, or if the field's year would overflow a 32-bit signed integer.

 <a id="GetFormattedBodyString"></a>
+### GetFormattedBodyString

+    public string GetFormattedBodyString();

+Gets a Hypertext Markup Language (HTML) rendering of this message's text body.
+This method currently supports text/plain, text/plain with format = flowed, text/enriched, and text/markdown (original Markdown).

+REMARK: The Markdown implementation currently supports all features of original Markdown, except that the implementation--

+ * does not strictly check the placement of "block-level HTML elements",

+ * does not prevent Markdown content from being interpreted as such merely because it's contained in a "block-level HTML element", and

+ * does not deliberately use HTML escapes to obfuscate email addresses wrapped in angle-brackets.

+<b>Return Value:</b>

+An HTML rendering of this message's text.

+<b>Exceptions:</b>

+ * System.NotSupportedException:
+Either this message is a multipart message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.

+<a id="GetHeader_string"></a>
+### GetHeader

+    public string GetHeader(
+        string name);

+Gets the first instance of the header field with the specified name, using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

+<b>Parameters:</b>

+ * <i>name</i>: The name of a header field.

+<b>Return Value:</b>

+The value of the first header field with that name, or null if there is none.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+Name is null.

+<a id="GetHeader_int"></a>
+### GetHeader

+    public System.Collections.Generic.KeyValuePair GetHeader(
+        int index);

+Gets the name and value of a header field by index.

+<b>Parameters:</b>

+ * <i>index</i>: Zero-based index of the header field to get.

+<b>Return Value:</b>

+A key/value pair.
+The key is the name of the header field, such as "From" or "Content-ID".
+The value is the header field's value.

+<b>Exceptions:</b>

+ * System.ArgumentException:
+The parameter <i>index</i>
+ is 0 or at least as high as the number of header fields.

+<a id="GetHeaderArray_string"></a>
+### GetHeaderArray

+    public string[] GetHeaderArray(
+        string name);

+Gets an array with the values of all header fields with the specified name, using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

+<b>Parameters:</b>

+ * <i>name</i>: The name of a header field.

+<b>Return Value:</b>

+An array containing the values of all header fields with the given name, in the order they appear in the message.
+The array will be empty if no header field has that name.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+Name is null.

+<a id="MakeMultilingualMessage_System_Collections_Generic_IList_System_Collections_Generic_IList"></a>
 ### MakeMultilingualMessage

     public static PeterO.Mail.Message MakeMultilingualMessage(